Svalbard 2009 – Polar expedition to the Arctic

 - Pictures of artefacts and historical remains: images of the life in the history of Svalbard.

-This video, from National Geographic, shows the interior of the big global seed vault built in the Svalbard islands, near Longyearbyen. - Svalbard 2009 Updates: The islands of Svalbard - June 10th, 2010
+- Svalbard 2009 Updates: The islands of Svalbard - June 10th, 2010